-The 3/8-16 4-prong zinc t-nut is the best seller because of the price.
+The 3/8-16 4-Prong Zinc T-nut is the best seller because of the price.
 It's the cheapest in our offerings and the most readily available.
 If installed and seated correctly, they work great.
+1426 pounds of force is required to pull the T-nut through a 3/4" ACX plywood panel.
 Below is a Pro/Cons list.

 - Always available

 - Good choice for indoor and outdoor walls.